To Our Artists and Friends:

 Now more than ever, we must celebrate and support independent artists, small business owners, and all humans impacted by the current state of things.
 Threadless has always put art and its community first – we wouldn’t be who we are without you!
 We want to help.
 Here’s our plan:

-Start earning more through May 31st
+Increased earnings through May 31st

 Have a friend who should set up a shop, or know restaurants, bars, coffee shops, and other small businesses that could use a leg up?